rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 flatpak run org.gnome.baobab
 ```

-Or by tapping the `Super` key, typing disk and clicking on the disk  icon
+Or by tapping the `Super` key, typing disk and clicking on the disk icon.

 ```bash
 flatpak run org.gnome.baobab